 There are a few options available if you want to pull Defender for Endpoint alerts into an external system.
 Having multiple options means that organizations have the flexibility to select the option that most suits them.

-- Microsoft Sentinel – scalable, cloud-native, SIEM and SOAR solution.
+Scalable, cloud-native, SIEM, and SOAR solution.
 This tool will give you intelligent security analytics and threat intelligence across the entire enterprise.
 Consequently, this means that you’ll get a single solution providing proactive hunting, attack detection, threat response, and threat visibility.
 Additionally, you can leverage the Microsoft 365 Defender connector to pull in all incidents and alerts from all Microsoft 365 Defender products with relative ease.

 Below is a table that is going to give you information about the mapping between the SIEM API to the Microsoft Defender alerts API.

 |SIEM API property||Mapping||Microsoft 365 Defender alert API property|

 |IocValue||X||IoC fields not supported|